letsencrypt/acme-spec/draft-barnes-acme.md

 ~~~~~~~~~~

 Note that while ACME is defined with enough flexibility to handle different types of identifiers in principle, the primary use case addressed by this document is the case where domain names are used as identifiers.
-For example, all of the identifier validation challenges described in Section {identifier-validation-challenges} below address validation of domain names.
+For example, all of the identifier validation challenges described in {{identifier-validation-challenges}} below address validation of domain names.
 The use of ACME for other protocols will require further specification, in order to describe how these identifiers are encoded in the protocol, and what types of validation challenges the server might require.

 # Certificate Management